zzulueta/github-copilot-L400-exercises/Exercises/Exercises2.md

 4. **Reflection**: How does asking focused questions reveal deeper issues?

 ### Part B: Conversational Code Improvement
+**Scenario**: You want to iteratively improve a function based on Copilot's suggestions.
 1. Create a New Chat.
 Take a function that Copilot flagged with issues (get_dog_breed).
 Close all tabs and open New Chat.
 Select the function.
 2. Have a conversation to improve it:
    - You: `#selection How can I improve the error handling here?`